A literary exchange programme that sends books for young people across borders to find new readers

 2024

-In May we'll be exploring The Wilderness War by Julia Green and A Cloud Called Bhura by Bijal Vachharajani.
-The discussion wll centre on books that involve a group of children coming together to overcome the effects of different aspects of the man-made crisis we're inflicting on our planet in the form of climate change and the destruction of wild places during land-development.
+In May we explored The Wilderness War by Julia Green and A Cloud Called Bhura by Bijal Vachharajani.
+The discussion centred on books involving a group of children coming together to overcome the effects of different aspects of the man-made crisis we're inflicting on our planet in the form of climate change and the destruction of wild places during land-development.

-Our third pair of books is in June, when we'll be looking at illustrated verse with a focus on nature and wildlife as we discuss The Lost Words: A Spell Book by Robert Macfarlane and Jackie Morris and Beastly Tales from Here and There by Vikram Seth.
+Our third pair of books was in June.
+We looked at illustrated verse with a focus on nature and wildlife and discussed The Lost Words: A Spell Book by Robert Macfarlane and Jackie Morris and Beastly Tales from Here and There by Vikram Seth.

-In our final pairing for Year 2, we'll be looking at non-fiction in the form of two memoirs about wildlife, conservation, and a love of the natural world.
-The chosen books for this discussion are: Diary of a Young Naturalist by Dara McAnulty and A Naturalist's Journal by Yuvan Aves.
+In our final pairing for Year 2, we looked at non-fiction in the form of two memoirs about wildlife, conservation, and a love of the natural world.
+Our chosen books were: Diary of a Young Naturalist by Dara McAnulty and A Naturalist's Journal by Yuvan Aves.

 Read the full synopsis of each book and more about the intended discussions on our Year Two page.